 These are all challenging tasks necessary to build the institutional infrastructure necessary for sound management of the entire reserve.
 Presently, the World Bank funded Proyecto Corazón of the Mesoamerican Biological Corridor and another German-funded project on the Río Plátano have the resources and institutional reach to halt externally-driven deforestation by achieving the above goals, but have as-yet been focused on buffer zone development projects and environmental education.

-Again, until the Lobo government is reformed or voted out of office, along with counterbalancing the power wielded by the international corporatocracy that dictates its moves, the Biosphere Reserve, and Honduras in general, are doomed.
+Again, until the successive corrupt coup governments, the latest being Juan Orlando Hernandez, is voted out of office, along with counterbalancing the power wielded by the international corporatocracy that dictates its moves, the Biosphere Reserve, and Honduras in general, are doomed.

 Watch Paradise in Peril on Vimeo: http://vimeo.com/26209577